Kipper-Lang/Kipper/src/docs/latest/functions.md

 	return;
 }

-// May call with either 'call' prefix keyword or without func1();
+// May call with either 'call' prefix keyword or without - Always optional func1();
 call func1();
 ```